Bill Allen (Canadian politician)

-William James Gilbert Allen (born August 12, 1946) is a former political figure in Saskatchewan, Canada.
+William James Gilbert Allen (August 12, 1946 – January 25, 2026) was a Canadian politician in Saskatchewan.
 He represented Regina Rosemont from 1975 to 1982 in the Legislative Assembly of Saskatchewan as a New Democratic Party (NDP) member.

+Life and career

-He was born in Regina, Saskatchewan, the son of Alfred B. Allen and Delores M. Holmes, and was educated there, at St. Peter's College and at the University of Saskatchewan.
+Allen was born in Regina, Saskatchewan on August 12, 1946, the son of Alfred B. Allen and Delores M. Holmes.
+He was educated there, at St. Peter's College and at the University of Saskatchewan.
 Allen was defeated by Gordon Dirks when he ran for reelection to the Saskatchewan assembly in 1982.

+Allen died on January 25, 2026, at the age of 79.